anderson-aristotle/react/README.md

 1. Checkout to the `training` branch.
 1. Install dependencies with `npm install`.

+## Discussion: Front-end Frameworks

+Take a few minutes with your team to research and discuss the following
+questions:

+- What is a framework in programming?
+- How is a framework different from a library?
+- What are some frameworks and libraries that we've used in SEI?
+- What are some popular front-end frameworks?
+- What problems do they attempt to solve?

 ## React Basics

 The React framework was built to solve one problem: building large applications with data that changes over time.